MailTape/MailTape-v1/_posts/2018-04-08-Gaelynn-Lea.md

 fbPic: fbPic307.jpg
 guestPic: guestPic307.jpg
 musiColor: musiColor307.png
+description: >-
+  This morning we are delighted to welcome Duluth-based violinist, Gaelynn Lea.
+  She chooses an easy breezy Sunday morning playlist in collaboration with MailTape.
 ---
 <p id="introduction">This morning we are delighted to welcome Duluth-based violinist, [Gaelynn Lea](https://violinscratches.com/).
 She chooses an easy breezy Sunday morning playlist in collaboration with MailTape.</p>
 <p>She plays a mix of traditional and original tunes on her violin, which is layered using a live-looping pedal.</p>